 I. Highly Sellable

-The biggest advantage of having a multiple skillsets is that it makes your profile highly sellable in the market.
+The biggest advantage of having multiple skillsets is that it makes your profile highly sellable in the market.
 When you storm into the market with a diverse set of skills, there are chances that your different skills attract clients both individually as well as collectively, and will land a good bunch of projects on your desk.

 Moreover, there are a number of clients who prefer to have a ‘one-window solution’.
 Therefore, it may happen that rather than getting only a part of it, you get the entire project on the basis of your diversified skills which will probably bring in bigger profit margins.